The Netherlands & Water

 › In the past, the miller and his family could communicate news (birth, death, marriage etc.) without leaving the windmill, by positioning the wings in a certain way.

-› Most types of bridges are represented in Holland, the main exception being rope-bridges.
+› Most types of bridges can be found in Holland, the main exception being rope-bridges.

 › "The (balancing) bridge was open" is considered the traditional Dutch excuse for being late.